-At the time the Company began to seriously consider Ruby, the proposed Blue Bridge and Palomar pipelines which would also bring Rockies gas to the Pacific Northwest were put on hold by their respective owners and as of this writing it is questionable as to whether they will be built.
-In addition, these options have projected rates that exceed $0.80/dth.
+At the time the Company began to seriously consider Ruby, the proposed Blue Bridge and Palomar pipelines, which would also bring Rockies gas to the Pacific Northwest, were put on hold by their respective owners and, as of this writing, it is questionable as to whether they will be built.
+In addition, these options have projected rates that exceed $0.80/Dth.

-As indicated earlier during this time the Company was also in discussions to acquire multi-year (up to ten) capacity releases from existing Ruby shippers; however, none of the parties we worked with were able to match the discount being proposed by Ruby.
-In fact, most of the parties we spoke with initially did not offer a discount; and when they did the discounts were typically less 10% versus the recourse rate ($0.95).
+As indicated earlier, during this time the Company was also in discussions to acquire multi-year (up to ten) capacity releases from existing Ruby shippers; however, none of the parties we worked with were able to match the discount being proposed by Ruby.
+In fact, most of the parties we spoke with initially did not offer a discount; and when they did, the discounts were typically less than 10% versus the recourse rate ($0.95).
 Additionally, none of these parties had or were seeking to obtain firm primary northbound service on GTN.
-From the Company’s perspective under current resource planning guidelines we could only use the current GTN backhaul as a secondary service; it couldn’t be used for peak day planning in the IRP.
+From the Company’s perspective under current resource planning guidelines, we could only use the current GTN backhaul as a secondary service; it couldn’t be used for peak day planning in the IRP.
 However, if Ruby was successful in acquiring the GTN northbound capacity and we acquired it via GTN’s EBB, then the Ruby/GTN capacity would form a needed primary firm resource for regular use as well as for peak day.

 As the following chart shows, Oregon faces sizeable capacity shortfalls on peak day in the long-term.
 Short-term, we have been and plan on continuing to meet these needs via citygate supplies, which do not require Cascade to pick up additional capacity.
-Additionally, since GTN is still experiencing continued de-contracting, it is likely that there will be available capacity available on GTN for short term capacity releases.
+Additionally, since GTN is still experiencing continued de-contracting, it is likely that there will be available capacity on GTN for short term capacity releases.
 While this is fine for the short-term, we will need to consider acquiring additional resources to meet peak day.
 The portions of Oregon served by NWP (Zone 24 and Zone ME-OR) have sufficient long-term capacity through 2026.